 How Fees are Collected & Spent

 Kitsap County collects surface water management fees and they appear on your property tax statement.
 While not a tax, these fees are like other fees for service (from local fire or library districts for example).
+Properties which do not receive a property tax statement will receive a separate rate and service charge billing statement from the City.

 This money is used to ensure continued protection and improvement of drainage and water quality on Bainbridge Island.